north-numerical-computing/MATLAB-tensor-core/README.md

 * Supported rounding modes
 * Effective FMA size (i.e., number of terms accumulated before a single normalization)

 The [model_validation](data/model_validation) contains part of the model validation data that was used in [1] to refine the models and verify the bit-accurate behaviour against the corresponding GPUs.
-Full-sized experiments and data is not stored in this repository but is available on request.
+Full-sized experiments and data is not stored in this repository due to size limitations.

 The [experiments](experiments/) directory contains various experiments with some of the [models](models/) that were performed to plot the results in [1].
 These can serve as examples on how to utilise the models.